It’s easy to laugh at the mistaken ideas of the past:

 So have you ever wondered what false beliefs we might be accepting as common knowledge, right now?

 It turns out there’s a few right under our noses.
 They have to do with speech, and with how spoken communication works.

 Phonetics, the science of speech, shows that many ideas our society currently accepts as ‘common knowledge’ are actually wrong.

 And if you’re thinking it’s all those ‘uneducated others’ who accept false beliefs as common knowledge – sorry but ‘our society’ includes educated, well-spoken people, who are very confident in their knowledge of speech!

-In fact, without being rude, the more confident you are of your knowledge about speech, the more likely you are to hold the false beliefs uncovered in Rethink Speech.
+In fact, without being rude, the more confident you feel about your knowledge of speech, the more likely you are to hold beliefs that phonetic science has shown to be false.

 And don’t worry, you won’t suffer a fate like poor old Galileo!